One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Introduction

 A different supervised approach in the literature involves fine-tuning individual language models for candidate authors~\cite{huang2025Attributingauthorship,barlas2020CrossDomainAuthorship}, measuring the probability assigned to texts by the language model.
-While this approach tries to leverage the pre-training of LLMs, it is expensive to apply, and not useful in low resource contexts like authorship verification tasks.
+While this approach tries to take advantage of the pre-training of LLMs, it is expensive to apply, and not useful in low resource contexts like authorship verification tasks.

 In this work, we focus on non-supervised approaches, given the tendency of supervised training to produce models biased towards semantic similarity.
 In this category, we include semi-supervised contrastive learning approaches~\cite{ai2022WhodunitLearning,huertas-tato2024PARTPretrained,huertas-tato2024Understandingwriting}, which still remain limited by the reliance on labeled data.
 The emergence of large language models (LLMs) has introduced prompt-based unsupervised stylistic analysis~\cite{hung2023WhoWrote,huang2024CanLarge}, offering an alternative without supervision but facing poor performance (at least at moderate model sizes; see~\cref{fig:results-verification-ver}) and challenges in attribution due to context length constraints.